shrinerb/shrine/README.md

 end
 ```

-Being able to define processing on instance-level like this provides a lot of
+By defining processing on instance-level Shrine gives you a lot of flexibility.
-flexibility.
-For example, you can choose to process files in a certain order
+You could choose the processing order which yields the best performance, even
-for maximum performance, and you can also add parallelization.
-It is
+add parallelization, and when processing logic gets complex you could extract
-recommended to load the `delete_raw` plugin for automatically deleting processed
+everything into a PORO class.
+It is recommended to load the `delete_raw` plugin
-files after uploading.
+so that processed files are automatically deleted after uploading.

 Each version will be saved to the attachment column, and the attachment getter
 will simply return a Hash of `Shrine::UploadedFile` objects: